-The PG Diploma Courses will begin in July 2019.
+The PG Diploma Course will begin in September 2022

 The focus of the course is to maximise the employment potential of students.
 Accordingly, the utmost emphasis is given to hands-on training, while ensuring students acquire a solid grounding in journalism theory.
 The course aims at producing journalists who will become fully-functional members of the media industry in the shortest possible time.

 Applicants to the course must have a Bachelor’s Degree in any discipline from a recognised university.
 Students who have appeared in their final examination may also apply.
 However, they will have to furnish adequate proof of graduation for their admission to be regularised.

 Candidates aspiring to join the course are expected to have a good academic record, a keen interest in current affairs and politics, a deep commitment to journalism as a career and sound writing skills.
 Admission will be on the basis of the candidate’s performance in a written test and an interview.

 The medium of instruction will be English.
 However, a limited number of seats will be available for students who are also proficient in Malayalam and intend to pursue a career in Malayalam journalism..

 The total fee for the course is Rs.
 1,25000/- plus Service Tax as applicable.